kippnorcal/google_classroom/README.md

 DB_PWD=
 DB_SCHEMA=

-# OPTIONAL: Data Pulls To Enable.
+# (Optional) Data Pulls To Enable.
 Set to "YES" to include that pull.
 # These can be left out in favor of command line arguments.
 PULL_USAGE=
 PULL_COURSES=